 For more skilled classes or faster moving students in general, I sometimes work through the entire game board.
 This is the rare “Total Taco.”
 I usually only do this on half days or days where one class has moved ahead of another class.
 I also usually only do this if we have gotten through everything for the day/week.
 My students know it is a reward for working hard!
 For example, I have one class that meets for one extra day per week (the periods are shorter so the time objectively should be equal, but they always seem to move ahead) and they are often my only class that gets to witness #TotalTaco.

-“Ok, we have to turn the paper over until she finishes reading the clue”
+- “Ok, we have to turn the paper over until she finishes reading the clue”

-“Hands behind your back for this one!”
+- “Hands behind your back for this one!”

-“You have to tap the word with your elbow!”
+- “You have to tap the word with your elbow!”

-“You have to tap two other answers before you tap the right one!”
+- “You have to tap two other answers before you tap the right one!”

-“Eyes closed until she says it!”
+- “Eyes closed until she says it!”

-“Markers have to stay capped and in the tray until she’s done speaking!”
+- “Markers have to stay capped and in the tray until she’s done speaking!”

-If you know a French teacher who would love to play, share Macaron Mardi with them!
+And one more thing before you go — if you know a French teacher who would love to play, share Macaron Mardi with them!